metalmerge/RAVE/README.md

 1. **Python 3.x**: Download and install Python 3.x.
 Make sure it's added to your PATH and not installed with administrative privileges.
 You can download Python from [Python.org](https://www.python.org/downloads/).

 2. **Tesseract OCR**: RAVE uses Tesseract OCR for text recognition.
-You can find installation instructions for your operating system on the [Tesseract GitHub Wiki](https://github.com/UB-Mannheim/tesseract/wiki).
+If you are having trouble with Tesseract, you can download it directly at the [Tesseract GitHub Wiki](https://github.com/UB-Mannheim/tesseract/wiki).

 3. **Python Libraries**: Install the necessary Python libraries by running the following commands in your terminal or command prompt: